7 Block weeks over 3 Semesters + Master-Thesis

 Technical walk-through of Blockchain transactions with Solidity and Python, including digital signatures, asymmetric encryption, hash functions, ensuring tamper-proofness and specifically understanding the technicalities behind smart contracts.
 All of which are used in professional practice.

 Zug and Zurich, Switzerland, is one of the most renowned crypto and blockchain hubs worldwide.
 This excursion will give students the opportunity to discuss and network with industry experts and assess the ethical and societal implications of their decisions.
+This excursion takes place during the 7th block week and is part of the Blockchain in Business elective.
+It is only offered in person, however there is the Digital Strategy elective that is offered online and on campus that you can choose if you are not able to attend in person the classes.

 Students will also design their own theoretical blockchain solution, which requires them to programme relevant basics of blockchains and critically reflect on their design.
 Their extensive knowledge about different use-cases and the design thereof is not limited to theory, the implementation of it will let the content of their studies resonate more deeply with them.